awsdocs/aws-iot-sitewise-user-guide/doc_source/industrial-alarms.md

 + `RESET`
 Data type: `STRING`
 `enable`
 \(Optional\) An object that is present in `customerAction` when the operator enables the alarm\.
-When an operator enables the alarm, the alarm state changes to `NORMAL`\.
+When an operator enables the alarm, the alarm state changes to `Normal`\.
 This object contains the following information:
 `note`
 \(Optional\) The note that the customer leaves when they enable the alarm\.
 Data type: `STRING`
 Maximum length: 128 characters
 `disable`
 \(Optional\) An object that is present in `customerAction` when the operator disables the alarm\.
-When an operator enables the alarm, the alarm state changes to `DISABLED`\.
+When an operator enables the alarm, the alarm state changes to `Disabled`\.
 This object contains the following information:
 `note`
 \(Optional\) The note that the customer leaves when they disable the alarm\.
 Data type: `STRING`
 Maximum length: 128 characters
 `acknowledge`
 \(Optional\) An object that is present in `customerAction` when the operator acknowledges the alarm\.
-When an operator enables the alarm, the alarm state changes to `ACKNOWLEDGED`\.
+When an operator enables the alarm, the alarm state changes to `Acknowledged`\.
 This object contains the following information:
 `note`
 \(Optional\) The note that the customer leaves when they acknowledge the alarm\.
 Data type: `STRING`
 Maximum length: 128 characters
 `snooze`
 \(Optional\) An object that is present in `customerAction` when the operator snoozes the alarm\.
-When an operator enables the alarm, the alarm state changes to `SNOOZE_DISABLED`\.
+When an operator enables the alarm, the alarm state changes to `SnoozeDisabled`\.
 This object contains the following information:
 `snoozeDuration`
 The duration in seconds that the operator snoozes the alarm\.
-The alarm changes to `NORMAL` state after this duration\.
+The alarm changes to `Normal` state after this duration\.
 Data type: `INTEGER`
 `note`
 \(Optional\) The note that the customer leaves when they snooze the alarm\.